abhishekgoud343/ResultManagementPortal/README.md

   ### 1. Result portal for students:
   Students can view their exam results by entering their roll number in the student section of the application.
   ### 2. Student results and records management portal for administrators:
-  Administrators can view and modify the results and records of students.
+  Administrators can view and modify the results and other data of students.
 This includes adding details of new students as well as new result records.

 ## Instructions to run the Project locally
+### Setting up MySQL database
+  Create a MySQL database and tables to store the student data and the admin login credentials.
+The SQL commands used for creating the MySQL database for this project are provided in the sql file [```SRMS_SQL_commands.sql```](https://github.com/abhishekgoud343/ResultManagementPortal/blob/main/SRMS_SQL_commands.sql).
+Using different attributes, table names etc in the database, than those in the ```SRMS_SQL_commands.sql``` file, would require making corresponding modifications in the project code.
+### Executing the application
-1. Open the project folder (```SearchEngine```) in any IDE or code editor such as IntelliJ IDEA, VS Code, Eclipse etc.
+1. Open the project folder (```Student Result Management System```) in any IDE or code editor such as IntelliJ IDEA, VS Code, Eclipse etc.
 2. Download the ```MySQL Connector``` archive file from [here](https://dev.mysql.com/downloads/connector/j/) and extract it.
 Install  the ```mysql-connector``` library as a java library in the project; select the jar file from the extracted folder as source for the library.
-Alternately, the jar file is also provided in the dependencies folder at .
+(Alternatively, the jar file is also provided in the dependencies folder at [```/dependencies/mysql-connector-j-8.0.33.jar```](https://github.com/abhishekgoud343/ResultManagementPortal/blob/main/Student%20Result%20Management%20System/dependencies/mysql-connector-j-8.0.33.jar).)
-3. In all the java files of the project (except for the one at ```/src/result_portal/Index.java```), add the username and password of your MySQL server to establish a connection to the database (as indicated in the comments of the programs).
+3. In all the java files of the project (except for the one at ```/src/result_portal/Index.java```), add the username and password of your MySQL server (as indicated in the comments of the programs), so that a connection to the database can be established when the application is executed.
-4. Add the provided ```rs2xml.jar``` (or download from [here](https://sourceforge.net/projects/finalangelsanddemons/files/rs2xml.jar/download), for example) as a java library in the project; select the jar file as source for the library.
+4. Add the ```rs2xml.jar``` (provided in the ```/dependencies``` folder; or download from [here](https://sourceforge.net/projects/finalangelsanddemons/files/rs2xml.jar/download), for example) as a java library in the project; select the jar file as source for the library.
 5. Run the java file at the location ```/src/result_portal/Index.java```.
-This file contains the main function and therefore the project can be thus run by running the program in the specified file.
+This file contains the main function and therefore the project can be executed by running the program in the specified file.
 6. The application will load in a new window.

+### Note:
+The provided executable [jar file](https://github.com/abhishekgoud343/ResultManagementPortal/blob/main/ResultsPortal.jar) of the _Results Portal_ application is based on the following MySQL server credentials:
+1. username: ```root```
+2. password: ```password```

+As such, the _jar_ application would function properly only if your MySQL server has the same credentials as above.